Species Spotlight: Redfish

 Fishing for Redfish

-A great array of tactics and baits/lures account for redfish and with great variation within its range, depending upon depth, habitat, size of redfish and more.
-Many succumb to mullet (live or cut) and shrimp or crabs but probably more to lead head jigs and plastic tails than anything.
-Reds will readily go after diving lures as well, and it’s hard to beat their strikes on surface lures to get the blood rushing.
-(Their slightly underslung mouth can require multiple strikes to latch onto a bait firmly.)
-In areas (such as southwest Florida and eastern Florida’s Indian River), anglers can take advantage of exciting sight fisheries — with some great opportunities for fly-rod fishermen.
-Even in more opaque waters, if shallow, reds will often give away their location with tails waving above the surface as they hunt for food.
+Many redfish succumb to mullet (live or cut), shrimp, or crabs when bait.
+Otherwise, redfish love lead head jigs and plastic tails.
+They also readily go after diving lures, and beating their strikes on surface lures is hard.
+Their slightly underslung mouth can require multiple strikes to latch onto a bait firmly.
+In areas like southwest Florida and eastern Florida's Indian River, anglers can take advantage of exciting sight fisheries with some great opportunities for fly-rod anglers.
+Even in more opaque waters, if shallow, reds often give away their location with tails waving above the surface as they hunt for food.

 Redfish Pros

-Available and accessible to boats large and small as well as shore/wade anglers from Virginia to Texas
+Available and accessible to large and small boats.
+Also, for shore/wade anglers from Virginia to Texas.

 Caught on an almost endless array of lures and baits